basiliscos/cpp-rotor/docs/Patterns.md

 Every actor has it's "main" address; however it is possible for it to have multiple.
 This makes it available to have "inside actor" routing, or polymorphism.
-This is useful when the **same type** of messages arrive in responce to different queries.
+This is useful when the **same type** of messages arrive in response to different queries.

 For example, let's assume that there is an "http-actor", which is able to "execute" http requests in generic way and return back the replies.
 If there is a SOAP/WSDL -webservice, the first query will be "get list of serices", and the second query will be "execute an action X".
-The both responces will be HTTP-replies.
+The both responses will be HTTP-replies.

 Something like the following can be done: